 Also of interest is that Menlo Park has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Menlo Park telecommute to their jobs.
-Overall, about 9.71% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 22.89% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Menlo Park is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Menlo Park is a very ethnically-diverse city.
+Menlo Park is an extremely ethnically-diverse city.
 The people who call Menlo Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Menlo Park residents report their race to be White, followed by Asian.
 Menlo Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.85% of the city’s residents.
-Important ancestries of people in Menlo Park include German, Irish, Italian, and Scottish.
+People of Hispanic or Latino origin account for 17.56% of the city’s residents.
+Important ancestries of people in Menlo Park include Irish, German, English, Italian, and Polish.

 The most common language spoken in Menlo Park is English.
 Other important languages spoken here include Spanish and Chinese.